nkcuong2761/Social-CO2/README.md

 Then open links for function logging and firestore view as instructed in terminal.

-- If deploy directly to Firestore
+- Else if deploy directly to Firestore

 ```
 firebase login